clover/remote-pay-cloud/README.md

 * SEMI-1054 Adds tipAmount to tipAdded

 ### Version 1.3.1-2
-* SEMI-1045 Converts array elements into the format expected by Clover Devices.
+* SEMI-1045 Converts array elements into the format expected by Clover devices.
 Fix for displaying an order.

 ### Version 1.3.1-1
 * SEMI-1025 Use version of remote-pay-cloud-api that contains OrderUpdateMessage and related files.
-* SEMI-991 When Cloud connections fail because a device is not communicating with the Clover servers, report disconnect.
+* SEMI-991 When Cloud connections fail because a device is not communicating with the Clover servers, report the disconnect.

 ### Version 1.3.1
 #### Version 1.3.1-rc1.2
 * CLOVER-21536  Default allowPartialAuth in PayIntent dto.
 Update to dependency on remote-pay-cloud-api.

 #### Version 1.3.1-rc1.1
-* SEMI-695 Update typesccript version.
+* SEMI-695 Update typescript version.

 #### Version 1.3.1-rc1.0
-* SEMI-864 Fix case where a provided tip of 0 resulted in a sale being converted to an auth.
+* SEMI-864 Fix case where a tip of 0 resulted in a sale being converted to an auth.

 ### Version 1.3.0-rc1.1
-* SEMI-917 Add onDeviceDisconnected, onDeviceConnected, and onDeviceReady and deprecate onDisconnected, onConnected, and onReady.
-This brings this API into closer alignment with the other remote-pay APIs.
+* SEMI-917 Added onDeviceDisconnected, onDeviceConnected, and onDeviceReady and deprecated onDisconnected, onConnected, and onReady.
+The additions bring this API into closer alignment with the other Remote Pay APIs.

 #### Version 1.3.0-rc1.0
 * Added support for Custom Activities